 7. Child protection

 7.1.
-The School’s safeguarding policy and procedures, including any procedures for vetting, DBS checking and assessing the suitability of staff and volunteers, will apply at all times during Educational Visits.
+The School’s Child Protection and Safeguarding Policy and Procedures, including any procedures for vetting, DBS checking and assessing the suitability of staff and volunteers, will apply at all times during Educational Visits.

 7.2.
 If the host School or placing agency does not have appropriate measures in place for carrying out checks to ensure the health, safety and welfare of exchange of students, the Group Leader should seek further assurances and/or reconsider whether the Educational Visit should take place.

 7.3.
 The Group Leader will carry out the duties of the Designated Safeguarding Lead or will name an appropriate adult member of the group to do so.

 7.4.
 Any incident amounting to an allegation or suspicion of abuse which occurs whilst on the Educational Visit will be dealt with appropriately at the time and will be reported to the appropriate Designated Safeguarding Lead immediately on return.